-Support High-Growth, Innovative Entrepreneurship – FSVC has provided in-depth assistance to 27 startups operating in the Information and Communications Technology (ICT) sector or ICT-related sectors.
-To do so, FSVC has facilitated 136 coaching sessions between these startups and sales/marketing professionals.
-It has also provided 6 state-of-the-art trainings and 83 one-on-one consultations in digital marketing, sales management and customer acquisition strategies, among other topics.
+· To help the startups enrolled in its program grow, FSVC facilitated more than 140 coaching sessions between these startups and sales/marketing professionals.
+It also provided 8 state-of-the-art trainings and 83 one-on-one consultations in digital marketing, sales management and customer acquisition strategies, among other topics.

 · FSVC’s work with local business incubators focused on: strengthening their sourcing and selection procedures of entrepreneurs; adopting effective internal training and management tools; and providing effective training and capacity-building services to entrepreneurs.

 · By the end of the program, the 27 enrolled startups created 54 new jobs, acquired more than 180 new customers on the Business-to-Business segment and more than 7,000 on the Business-to-Customer segment.
 Among these startups, 6 received funding totaling more than US$100,000 and 21 were able to increase their revenue on a year-on-year basis.